microsoft/azurelinux-tutorials/README.md

 The toolkit folder now contains the makefile, support scripts and the go tools compiled from the section.
 The toolkit will preserve the previously compiled tool binaries, however the toolkit is also able to rebuild them if desired.
 (Not recommended: set `REBUILD_TOOLS=y` to use locally rebuilt tool binaries during a build).

 The remainder of this tutorial assumes you are using CBL-Mariner 2.0.
-However, it is possible to build this tutorial using the CBL-Mariner 1.0 Release as well.
+However, it is possible to build the same from this tutorial using the CBL-Mariner 1.0 release as well.

 # Build a Demo VHD or VHDX